Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 ## 3. Retrieve your newly created reaction

-Now that you have successfully created your first token reaction, you can always request that token back by using the [/reactions](https://docs.basistheory.com/api-reference/?shell#get-an-atomic-card-reaction-token) endpoint on your token.
+Now that you have successfully created your first reaction, you can always request that token back by using the [/reactions](https://docs.basistheory.com/api-reference/#get-an-atomic-card-reaction-token) endpoint on your token.

 ```js
 curl "api.basistheory.com/atomic/cards/<atomic_card_id>/reaction/<reaction_token_id>" \